djdanov/STMF/README.md

 2. Source expForecast.R and stmf.R

 3. Run stmf(country_code) to get a coutry-specific STMF file (check the folder \output).
 Here the country_code is the HMD country code used in the STMF.
-For example, stmf("AUT").
+For example, stmf("DNK").
 The whole list of codesis available here: https://www.mortality.org/Public/STMF/Outputs/stmf.xlsx

 4. Run
 a = stmf(country_code)